gvSIGAssociation/gvnix/addon-web-pattern/docs/td-web-screen-addon.rst

 Tech design
 ============

 #.
 Create the needed metadata to handle the defined pattern.
-That is, for a given Entity how this must be shown in CRUD operations, and how its related entities (@OneToMany annotated fields) must be shown in the same context.
+That is, for a given Entity how this must be shown in CRUD operations, and how its related entities (@OneToMany and @ManyToMany annotated fields) must be shown in the same context.

 #.
 JSPx, TAGx to work with an entity and its related entities.
 The layout must follow the defined pattern (master register, mater tabular, detail register, detail tabular).